Back to school checklist for single parents and co-parents

 7. It’s OK if it doesn’t all go to plan

 It can take a while to find a routine that works for you and your child.
-Remember, you’re not alone - join the Gingerbread community and chat to other single parents going through the same experiences as you.
+Remember, you’re not alone - join the Gingerbread community and chat with other single parents going through the same experiences as you.

 You can listen to Gingerbread's discussion with Co-founder of amicable, Kate Daly about child maintenance in The Divorce Podcast.